Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

-With the poll narrative for the assembly poll in West Bengal sharply polarised between the ruling TMC and opposition BJP, the Congress-Left-ISF alliance is fighting to prove its political relevance and is pinning its hopes on being the kingmaker in case of a fractured mandate.
+With the poll narrative in West Bengal sharply polarised between the ruling TMC and opposition BJP, the Congress-Left-ISF alliance is fighting to prove its relevance with hopes of being a kingmaker in case of a fractured mandate.

-The Congress and CPI-M-led Left Front, which has beenpushed to the margins of Bengal's politics after ruling for most of the first six decades after independence, came together for the second time after the 2016 assembly polls.
+The Congress and CPI-M-led Left Front, after ruling for most of the first six decades after independence, have been pushed to the margins of Bengal's politics in recent years.

 The newly formed Indian Secular Front(ISF) of cleric Peerzada Abbas Siddiqui is the third partner in the ''unlikely'' coalition of former rivals.